walkdoer/data-visualization/introduce/README.md

 ### Enter 和 Exit
 Using D3’s enter and exit selections, you can create new nodes for incoming data and remove outgoing nodes that are no longer needed.

+> Whenever this code is run, it recomputes the data join and maintains the desired correspondence between elements and data.
+If the new dataset is smaller than the old one, the surplus elements end up in the exit selection and get removed.
+If the new dataset is larger, the surplus data ends up in the enter selection and new nodes are added.
+If the new dataset is exactly the same size, then all the elements are simply updated with new positions, and no elements are added or removed.

 * enter：新添加進來的節點
 * exit: 即將刪除的節點